evidlabel/hudoc/docs/index.md

 - Extracts plain text from HTML documents, preserving formatting.
 - Outputs in plain text or evid format (LaTeX and YAML).
 - Modular design with separate modules for parsing, downloading, and processing.
+- Utilizes NumPy for vectorized data operations.
 - Tested with realistic data in `tests/data/`.

 ## Installation

-See the [README](../README.md#installation) for installation instructions using Poetry.
+See the [README](../README.md#installation) for installation instructions using UV.

 ## Usage